code4it-dev/c4it-hugo/content/article/2023/101-introduction-to-feature-flags/index.md

   - Configurations
   - Feature Flags
 toc: true
-summary: "Feature Flags are a technique that allows you to control the visibility and functionality of features in your software without changing the code.
-They enable you to experiment with new features, perform gradual rollouts, and revert changes quickly if needed."
+summary: Feature Flags are a technique that allows you to control the visibility and functionality of features in your software without changing the code.
+They enable you to experiment with new features, perform gradual rollouts, and revert changes quickly if needed.
+images:
+  - /blog/feature-flags-dotnet/featuredImage.png
 ---

 To turn functionalities on or off on an application, you can use simple `if(condition)` statements.
 That would work, of course.
 But it would not be flexible, and you'll have to scatter those checks all around the application.